Dropped by Home Insurance in 2026? 5 Urgent Steps to Get Covered and the Truth About FAIR Plans

 Coverage Limits and Costs

-Dwelling coverage limits under the FAIR Plan are capped at $3 million per residential property — a figure that was doubled from $1.5 million in 2020 under Commissioner Lara's reforms.
+Dwelling coverage limits under the FAIR Plan are capped at $3 million per residential property.
 For higher-value properties, this cap can create significant underinsurance risk.

 The DIC Policy: Why You Almost Certainly Need It